izaktumz-zz/OreoJam-Project/README.md

 -dataRepo.UpdateItems("List of Items you want to update")

+-dataRepo.DeleteItem("Item you want to delete")

+-dataRepo.DeleteItems("List of Items you want to delete")

 # Retrieving Item(s) From The Db
 --dataRepo.GetItem<"Item/Table you want to retrieve">("The lambda expression/Criteria for retrieval i.e (x=>x.id ==1)").It retrieves a single item(i.e. one row from the Table based on the criteria you have given it).Returns a List